aau-giraf/weekplanner/README.md

 ## Testing with an iPhone / iPad
 Follow [this guide](https://docs.microsoft.com/en-us/xamarin/ios/get-started/installation/device-provisioning/free-provisioning) in order to test on your iPhone.
 Necessary until we get a developer license for App Store.

 ## API Reference

 For API reference start the API and navigate to http://localhost:5000/swagger

+## Continuous Integration and Deployment
+CI and CD is configured in the .gitlab-ci.yml file and the pipeline is executed every time a branch containing the file is pushed to GitLab.
+It currently only builds, tests and deploys for Android.

+It is worth noting that the test stage current always fails, because unit tests have not worked in the weekplanner (even through Visual Studio) for a long while.
+The pipeline only executes the deploy stage (to create a signed APK file for the Play Store) if a master or release branch was pushed.
+To deploy it uses a keystore file that is saved as a GitLab secret (see on the GitLab web interface: Weekplanner -> Settings -> CICD -> Secret Variables).
+The signed .apk file is then saved on GitLab for 1 week where it can be downloaded (see on GitLab web interface: Weekplanner -> CICD -> Pipelines -> Download Artifacts).

 ## Contributors

 - SW608F18
 - SW609F18
 - SW610F18
+- (SW611F18: the .gitlab-ci.yml file for continuous integration + deployment)

 ## License